 Continuous Delivery (CD) is another practice that follows CI.
 Post CI, once the build stage has been completed, the CD automatically prepares the code for further release on production or staging environments.
 The CD process involves at least one manual approval point in which only after getting the approval from the developer or any other resource, the code changes are deployed to the production or staging or any other environments.

-Continuous Deployment (CD) come next in the chronology.
+Continuous Deployment (CD) comes next in the chronology.
 There is a subtle difference between Continuous Delivery and Continuous Deployment.
 In Continuous Deployment, the code changes are automatically deployed to the selected environment without getting any manual approval from the developer or any other resource.

 Now, after discussing the terms involved in the CI/CD concept, let’s understand the CI/CD pipeline.